Maplicate/maplicate-core/README.md

 For more details, see the [API documentation](https://maplicate.github.io/maplicate-core/) and [event guide](./docs/events.md).

 To see an actual application, please take a look at [Maplicate Editor](https://github.com/Maplicate/maplicate-editor).

+## Plan

+Maplicate is work in progress.
+Its goal is to build a highly scalable and distributed map data storage, particularly for machine-generated data.
+Features on our roadmap:

+- [ ] remove the dependency of orbit-db
+- [ ] store data at different locations (local file system, cache, database) via injectable adapters
+- [ ] minimize bandwith requirement for exchanging map edits
+- [ ] offline support
+- [ ] automatic conflict resolve
+- [ ] join multiple maps
+- [ ] user permission control
+- [ ] bootstrap with local data and progressively load additional data
+- [ ] history data retrieval

 ## License